cloudsmith-io/cloudsmith-maven-wagon/README.md

 ```
 addSbtPlugin("no.arktekk.sbt" % "aether-deploy" % "0.20.0")
 libraryDependencies += "io.cloudsmith.maven.wagon" % "cloudsmith-maven-wagon" % "0.2.0"
 resolvers += Resolver.mavenLocal
 ```

-*Note:* They have removed the WagonWrapper functionality (we think temporarily) from 0.21.0 of aether-deploy so use 0.20.0 - it is supported and available from maven central and our cloudsmith/api public repository.
+*Note1 :* They have removed the WagonWrapper functionality (we think temporarily) from 0.21.0 of aether-deploy so use 0.20.0 - it is supported and available from maven central and our cloudsmith/api public repository.

+*Note 2:* Please refer to the [Cloudsmith API libraries repository](https://cloudsmith.io/package/ns/cloudsmith/repos/api/packages/) to replace *0.2.0* with the latest library version.

 #### Upload Repositories